Please review the list of frequently asked questions below. If your specific question is not answered here, contact us for more information.

 What is the cost of course materials for the online courses?

 Textbook rental costs are included as part of the tuition and fees.

 What courses are available online?

-Please see the Long Range Course Schedule for a listing of courses.
+Please see the Online Course Offerings document for a listing of courses.

 Is the same application used for the online Undergraduate Business program as is used for the regular program?

 Yes, there is one application form for all undergraduate programs at UW-Whitewater.
-See Admissions information for details.
+See Application Information for details.

 Is there an application fee?

 Most students must pay a non-refundable application fee.
 The current fee can be found on the Admissions page.
 The fee is not required if your last institution attended was a two-year UW College (freshman/sophomore) campus, or if you are applying at a UW System institution that you have previously attended as a degree-seeking student.
 The fee is required if you are transferring between four-year UW campuses.
 The fee is valid for one year (two semesters and a summer session).